 -

-Carved, polychrome and gilded wooden finial, 18th century.
-Painted marble-like finish decorated with scrolls and carved and gilded plant motifs on its front surface.
-It would have formed part of a larger work such as an altarpiece, and the quality of its workmanship and polychromy stand out.
-The volume of the carving and the movement that its curves provide relate this finish to the Baroque, recalling the Rococo in some details.
+Finish in carved, polychrome and gilded wood, 18th century.
+A painted finial imitating marble, decorated with scrolls and carved and gilded vegetal motifs on its front surface.
+It would have formed part of a larger work, such as an altarpiece, and is notable for the quality of its workmanship and its polychromy.
+The volume of the carving and the movement conveyed by its curves link this finial to the Baroque period, while some details recall the Rococo style.

 · Size: 20x87x37 cms.